 9. Difficulty Sleeping

 You may find sleeping difficult with more hormones telling your body to be active.
 For instance, hormonal changes can make your nervous system hyperactive.
 Therefore, you may notice difficulty sleeping by no fault of your own.
-Also, as we’ve discussed, you may experience nervousness and anxiety due to thyroid problems, which also affect sleep.
+Also, as we’ve discussed, you may experience nervousness and anxiety as symptoms of thyroid problems, which also affect sleep.

 10. Changes in Menstrual Periods